COMPASS: Robust Feature Conformal Prediction for Medical Segmentation Metrics: Method

 \subsection{COMPASS: Conformal Metric Perturbation Along Sensitive Subspaces}

 The proposed framework COMPASS is built on the insight that we can directly calibrate a downstream metric by perturbing a model's representations along specific, data-dependent directions, $\Delta$.
-As our theoretical guarantee (Theorem 1) applies to any measurable perturbation direction, the key to an efficient method lies in choosing a direction that is highly sensitive to the metric of interest.
-We explore two natural choices for this representation space: the model's final output logits and a deeper internal feature layer.
+As our theoretical guarantee in Theorem~\ref{thm:split_conformal} applies to any measurable perturbation direction, the key to an efficient method lies in choosing a direction that is highly sensitive to the metric of interest.
+We explore two natural choices for this representation space for segmentation: the model's final output logits and a deeper internal feature layer.

-The first and simplest approach (COMPASS-L) operates on the model's final logits.
+The first and simplest approach (\textbf{COMPASS-L}) operates on the model's final logits.
 A uniform, scalar shift applied to this tensor directly modulates the model's overall confidence before the final activation function.
 This is equivalent to defining the sensitive direction, $\Delta_i$, as a tensor of ones.
-A richer alternative is to perturb an internal feature representation $\hat{z}$, as done in FCP~\cite{teng2022predictive}.
-However, a naive search for an optimal perturbation in high-dimensional spaces is computationally intractable and sensitive to poor local minima.
-Thus, perturbation directions will not lead to monotonically increasing or decreasing output metrics.
-To overcome this, we propose a data-driven method to identify a low-dimensional sensitive subspace that is globally effective.
-We first compute Jacobians of the metric $\hat{y}$ with respect to $\hat{z}$ to provide a local, linear map of the metric's sensitivity with respect to the features for each training sample:
+A richer alternative is to perturb an internal feature representation $\hat{z}$, as done in FCP~\citep{teng2022predictive}.
+However, a naive search for an optimal perturbation in high-dimensional spaces is computationally intractable.
+Furthermore, arbitrary perturbation directions may cause the metric to change in an erratic or non-smooth ways, resulting in unnecessarily wide and inefficient intervals.

+To overcome this, we propose a data-driven method (\textbf{COMPASS-J}) to identify a low-dimensional sensitive subspace that is globally effective\footnote{Our use of principal directions to restrict the perturbation search space is conceptually related to~\cite{belhasin2023principal}, where authors employed principal directions to construct prediction sets for inverse problems.}.
+Given a metric function in Equation~\ref{eq:metric_func} that is differentiable, we first compute Jacobians of the metric $\hat{y}$ with respect to $\hat{z}$ to provide a local, linear map of the metric's sensitivity with respect to the features for each training sample:

-where $\hat{z}_i=f(x_i)$.
-Because the full spatial Jacobian is often too high-dimensional to be practical, we apply Principal Component Analysis (PCA) to the set of these vectors from the training set, $\{\mathcal{J}_i\}_{i \in D_{\mathrm{tr}}}$, and select the matrix of the top $L$ eigenvectors $V_L \in \mathbb{R}^{C \times L}$.
-In the case of CNNs with image-shaped features, we first sum features per channel before applying PCA.
+where $\hat{z}_i=f(x_i)$, $C$ is the number of channels, and $D_i$ is the $i$-th spatial dimension.
+Because the full spatial Jacobian is often too high-dimensional to be practical, we \emph{sum} the spatial dimensions and apply Principal Component Analysis (PCA) to the set of these vectors from the training set, $\{\mathcal{J}_i\}_{i \in D_{\mathrm{tr}}}$, and select the matrix of the top $L$ eigenvectors $V_L \in \mathbb{R}^{C \times L}$.